DeliciousLines/automatic-process-killer/README.md

 ## How to use it
 Simply run ``pk.exe``.
 You can access the program through a tray icon.
 By default the program does not run at startup, you can modify this through the tray menu.

-Do tell the program which processes to kill, make a list of executables names (case-sensitivity matters) in a file named ``blacklist.txt`` and put this file at the program location (some/path/pk.exe).
+To tell the program which processes to kill, make a list of executables names (case-sensitivity matters) in a file named ``blacklist.txt`` and put this file at the program location (some/path/pk.exe).
 One line in this list corresponds to one process to kill.
 The program automatically reloads the list when it is modified.

 ## How to compile it yourself